To Share Brewing Company

 The tap room model, as it has evolved in the northeast United States, tends to anchor itself around the production facility.
 Beer poured close to its source carries a freshness that the distribution chain inevitably diminishes, and the proximity of tanks to taps creates an environment that communicates credibility without requiring elaborate décor.
 What visitors are drinking at To Share is, in the most literal sense, local: brewed on-site or close by, with a rotation that reflects what the brewing team is currently focused on rather than a fixed permanent menu.

 This is meaningfully different from the craft-cocktail bars that have defined the premium end of American drinking culture in cities like New York, Chicago, or San Francisco.
 Venues such as Kumiko in Chicago, Superbueno in New York City, and ABV in San Francisco operate in a register of technical ambition and programme discipline that positions them as destinations within their own cities.
 Internationally, bars such as Bar Leather Apron in Honolulu, Jewel of the South in New Orleans, Julep in Houston, and The Parlour in Frankfurt represent the specialist end of serious drinking.
-To Share is not competing in that tier, nor is it trying to.
-Its peer set is the community tap room, and within that format its consistent local patronage is the relevant measure of performance.
+Its focus is the community tap room, with consistent local patronage as the relevant measure of performance.

 For those more interested in the craft-cocktail end of the Manchester spectrum, Schofield's occupies a different bracket entirely, with a programme oriented around technical precision and a more formal bar experience.
 The two venues serve different needs in the same city rather than competing directly.